Coulter counter: Formats

-Aperture format

-The aperture format is used in most commercial Coulter counters.
-In this setup, a hole of defined size is created in a jewel disk (made of the same material as jewel bearings in watches) using special manufacturing processes.
-The resulting aperture is then embedded in the wall of a glass tube, creating what is commonly referred to as an aperture tube.
-While in use, the aperture tube is placed in a liquid so that the jewel disk is completely submerged and the tube can fill with liquid.
-Electrodes are positioned both inside and outside the aperture tube, which allows current to flow through the aperture.
-A pump is used to create a vacuum at the top of the tube, which draws the liquid through the aperture.
-Samples to be analyzed are then slowly added to the conducting liquid surrounding the aperture tube.
-At the start of the experiment, the electric field is turned on and the pump begins to draw the dilute suspension through the aperture.
-The resulting data are collected by recording the electrical pulses generated as the particles traverse the aperture.
+The aperture format is the most-used configuration in commercial Coulter counters, and is suited to testing samples for quality control.
+In this setup, a small aperture (hole) of specific size is created in a material such as a jewel disk (made of the same material as jewel bearings in watches).
+This disk is then embedded in the wall of a glass tube, which is then referred to as an aperture tube.
+The aperture tube is placed in a conducting liquid such that the aperture is completely submerged, and a pump at the top of the tube draws liquid through the aperture.
+Electrical current is passed through electrodes on either side of the aperture tube; because glass is an electrical insulator, all of this current flows through the aperture.
+After recording baseline data, the sample to be analyzed is slowly added to the conducting liquid and drawn through the aperture.
+Variations in conductivity, caused as sample particles pass through the aperture, are recorded as electrical pulses and analyzed to determine the characteristics of the particles and the sample as a whole.

-While the basic physical setup of the aperture format is consistent in every Coulter counter, the amount and quality of data varies greatly as a function of the signal processing circuitry implemented.
-For example, amplifiers with lower noise thresholds and greater dynamic range can increase the sensitivity of the system.
-Similarly, digital pulse height analyzers with variable bin widths provide much higher resolution data as opposed to analog analyzers with fixed bins.
-Further, combining a Coulter counter with a digital computer allows capture of many electrical pulse characteristics, while analog counters typically store a much more limited amount of information about each pulse.

-Flow cell format

-The flow cell format is most commonly implemented in hematology instruments, and sometimes flow cytometers.
-In this format, electrodes are embedded at either end of a flow channel and the electric field is applied through the channel.
-This format has several advantages as opposed to the aperture format.
-This arrangement allows for continuous sample analysis whereas the aperture format is single-batch format.
-Further, the use of a flow cell lends itself to addition of a sheath flow, which keeps particles centered in the middle of the flow channel.
-This allows measurements to be performed simultaneously, such as probing the object with a laser.
-The major disadvantages of the flow cell format are that it is much more expensive to manufacture and is typically fixed to one channel width, whereas the aperture format offers a wide variety of aperture sizes.
+The flow cell format is most commonly implemented in hematology instruments, and some flow cytometers.
+In this format, electrodes are embedded at either end of a flow channel and the electric field is applied across the channel.
+This arrangement allows for continuous sample analysis and can be combined with other instrumentation (when equipped with a sheath flow to keep particles centered in middle of the flow channel).
+This can permit additional measurements to be performed simultaneously, such as probing the particle with a laser.
+The major disadvantages of the flow cell format are that it is much more expensive to manufacture and is typically fixed to a single channel width, whereas the aperture format offers a wide variety of aperture sizes.